Other outpatient clinics

 An outpatient cardiology clinic is held on Wednesday afternoons by a visiting consultant from Brighton and Sussex University Hospital.
 Same day diagnostic tests such as echocardiograms and stress tests are available as well as 24hr monitoring.
 Patients requiring interventional investigations or cardiac MRI are offered services at Brighton or other local providers.
 This service is accessible to GPs for all general cardiology referrals.

 Community Ear, Nose & Throat Outpatients Service

 QVH has a new consultant-led Community Outpatient Ear, Nose & Throat service for non-urgent diagnosis and treatment in a community environment.
-The clinics are held at sites in East Grinstead, Haywards Heath, Crawley and Worthing to ensure a more convenient service for patients, embracing the vision of community based services to provide high quality care to a wide group of patients.
+Clinics are held at Northbourne Medical Centre, Shoreham-by-Sea (weekly); Tangmere Medical Centre, Chichester (weekly); and St Lawrence Surgery, Worthing (weekly), embracing the vision of community based services to provide high quality care to a wide group of patients.

 Same day diagnostic tests such as hearing tests and naso-endoscopy will be available if required.
 Patients requiring MRI or CTs will be offered services at Brighton or other local providers.
 This patient centred service is accessible to GPs for all general ENT referrals.
 QVH will be working with audiology providers and secondary care providers to ensure there is a joined up approach to patient care.

 The clinic will be open seven days a week from 9.30am to 5pm and will see and treat patients with hand injuries including simple and complex lacerations; hand and upper limb infections and crush injuries.
 At the weekend our maxillofacial trauma service will also be based in the building.
 For more information click here.